ag999git/book-test/design-patterns-python/template-design-patterns.md

 4. Prints workflow start and complete messages.

-The same happens for ExcelProcessor, except it loads Excel data.
+The same happens for `ExcelProcessor`, except it loads Excel data.

 ***
 ### Some questions on above script